 What are the job prospects for a Dental Assistant in Australia?

-According to Job Outlook, the number of people working as dental assistants grew strongly over the past 5 years and is expected to grow over the next 5 years—from 26,600 in 2018 to 28,400 by 2023.
+According to Job Outlook, the number of people working as Dental Assistants is expected to grow strongly, with 28,400 people employed in this field by 2023.¹

 Full-time workers on an adult wage earn around $1,116 per week.
-However, you can expect this to increase in line with experience.
-Dental assistants are not limited by geography and can work in many regions across Australia.
+However, you can expect this to increase in line with your experience.
+Dental Assistants are not limited by geography and can work in many regions across Australia.